-70% Global market share of gastrointestinal endoscopes1 1 As of November 2020 Olympus developed the world's first practical gastrocamera to fulfill the wishes of doctors who had said they wanted some way to cure stomach cancer.
+70% Global market share of gastrointestinal endoscopes1 1 As of November 2021 Olympus developed the world's first practical gastrocamera to fulfill the wishes of doctors who had said they wanted some way to cure stomach cancer.
 Since then, we have been working together with doctors to improve endoscopic technology and enhance diagnostic and therapeutic methods.
 Responding to the needs of endoscopists, our advanced technologies continue to be at the forefront of the industry, and represent just one of the advantages of our products.
 Currently, we boast a global market share of about 70% for our mainstay gastrointestinal endoscopes.
 Endoscopes play an important role in detecting and treating many types of cancer.
 For example, according to 2020 data, new cases of colon cancer affect about 1.9 million people annually, and it is reported that about 0.9 million of those cases are fatal, a number that is expected to increase in the years to come.
 Colon cancer has a much higher probability of being cured if found in the early stages, when the cancer has not yet spread.
 However, early-stage colon cancer often has no subjective symptoms, and thus cancer screening is very important for early detection and treatment.
 About 50 million colonoscopies are performed annually for the diagnosis and therapeutic treatment of colon cancer, and Olympus products are used for many of them.

 1.9 million

-New incidents of

 New incidents of colon cancer2

 2 Data source: GLOBOCAN 2020

 50 million

 Colonoscopies performed worldwide3

 3 Numbers come from the Company's research.
-Numbers for the U.S., Canada, Germany, France, Italy, Spain, the UK, Japan, China, South Korea, Australia and India.
-As of 2018 or 2019 depending on the
+Numbers of the US, Canada, Germany, France, Italy, Spain, the UK, Poland, Japan, China, South Korea, Australia, India, and Bussia.
+As of 2019